Visiting Ireland in September 2026: Everything to Know

 The Matchmaker Bar Lisdoonvarna Ireland in September Guide

-September Festivals in Ireland: Experience one of Ireland’s most unique festivals – Lisdoonvarna’s Matchmaking Festival
+Ireland in September: Experience one of Ireland’s most unique festivals – Lisdoonvarna’s Matchmaking Festival

 👉 We have you covered with our full guide to the Lisdoonvarna Matchmaking Festival, so you can put all your energy into having the craic!